Online + Hybrid Courses

 • Using working/study groups that are moderated by the instructor.

-It is important to note that each of these methods is initiated by the faculty member AND are about the content being covered in the class.
+It is important to note that each of these methods is initiated by the faculty member AND are about the content being covered in the course.

 • A student reaching out via email, phone, text for additional help.